Christiandike/jupyterhub/docs/source/rbac/scopes.md

 % Note: keep in sync with pattern/description in jupyterhub/scopes.py

-Custom scope names must start with `custom:` and contain only lowercase ascii letters, numbers, hyphen, underscore, colon, and asterisk (`-_:*`).
+Custom scope names must start with `custom:` and contain only lowercase ASCII letters, numbers, hyphen, underscore, colon, and asterisk (`-_:*`).
 The part after `custom:` must start with a letter or number.
 Scopes may not end with a hyphen or colon.